Pilot Project – Format

 The Brazilian Flag at ‘Três Poderes Square’ – The largest hoisted flag in the world

 According to the Guinness Book of Records, the flag measures 286m2 and is the largest raised flag anywhere in the world.
 It is larger than most of the apartments projected by Lúcio Costa’s Pilot Plan.
-The flag’s substitution, often made necessary due to its being torn by the wind, is done during special ceremonies on the first Sunday of the month, on national holidays, on each of the Armed Forces’ days, and also on the first day of new Federal legislatures.
-According to ceremony, the new flag must reach the top of the mast before the old one may start to be lowered.
+The flag’s substitution, often made necessary due to its being torn by the wind, is done during special ceremonies on the first Sunday of the month, on national holidays, on each of the Armed Forces days, and also on the first day of new Federal legislatures.
+According to the ceremony, the new flag must reach the top of the mast before the old one may start to be lowered.
 The three branches of the Armed Forces, along with the Federal District’s Public Security Forces, alternate duties for each new flag-raising ceremony.
 The flags are provided by the Federal Regions, the Armed Forces and other public and private entities.

 The flagpole is a tubular conic structure, consisting of 24 100-metre-high tubes, which are arranged around circular central sections, which in turn close toward the cone’s vertex, culminating in one single large-calibre tube, which supports the flag.
 The number of tubes represents that of the Federal Regions (States) at the time the mast was built, the beginning of the 1970s.
-Apart from the need for national flag’s presence to be an imposing one, the flagpole’s height is also due to the need for the flag to fly higher than any of the other represented powers; seeing as the central building of the National Congress is the highest of the plaza, the mast needed to be even higher.
+Apart from the need for the national flag’s presence to be an imposing one, the flagpole’s height is also due to the need for the flag to fly higher than any of the other represented powers; seeing as the central building of the National Congress is the highest of the plaza, the mast needed to be even higher.